LostArtefacts/TRX/docs/trx/lua/reference/EVENTS.md

 An event that carries a default the script may take over says so in its description; a handler answers such an event by returning true, and the default then stands down.
 Every other event ignores what its handlers return.

+### Structures

+- [lua]`trx.events.Listener`

+    An attached handler.
+Every hook hands one back, and holding it is what makes the handler detachable later.
+A listener is spent once detached, and a level change spends every one a level script attached.

+    Properties:
+    - **`id`**: integer.
+The number the engine keys the handler by.
+Two listeners of the same handler carry the same one; it is never handed out twice within a session. *(read-only)*

+    Methods:

+    - [lua]`listener:detach()`
+      Stops the handler, which fires no more from here on. `trx.events.detach` does the same to a listener held elsewhere.

+      Returns: boolean.
+Whether the handler was still attached.

 ### Functions

 - [lua]`trx.events.on_game_start(callback)`